sendgrid/docs/styleguide.md

 * [Screenshots](#screenshots)

+<a name="style"></a>
+## Style

 We strive to make our documentation concise, clear, organized, and scannable.

 * Use conversational language and industry-standard terms when possible.
 * Contractions are OK and preferred.
 * Use bulleted lists and numbered steps where applicable.

+When giving a user an action item, put the UI element involved in the action in **bold**.
+Avoid using the word "button" in the step and simply refer to the name on the UI element.
+    For example, "Enter your username and password, and then click **login**.

 <a name="terminology"></a>
 ## Terminology